arickert/thedigradio/_posts/2022-03-10-war-w-sophie-pinkham-and-nick-mulder.md

 categories:
 - Economics
 - Imperialism and Foreign Policy
+- Russia
+- Ukraine
+tags:
 - Nick Mulder
-- Podcast
-- Russia
 - Sophie Pinkham
-- Ukraine
 ---

 Sophie Pinkham and Nick Mulder on the war, its origins, how it’s being experienced by Ukrainians, Russians, Europeans, and Americans—and also its geopolitical and global economic ramifications, particularly sanctions.